 Lastly, you could use either a tree gate or fencing.
 This will physically restrict the tree from your cat.
 However, this might not be the most practical suggestion for people who have cats that are able to jump from a nearby piece of furniture.

-The good news is that if your cat still does get a hold of your Christmas tree, Pawp’s trained veterinarians are around to help.
-Whenever you need help and wherever you need it, Pawp offers virtual telehealth appointments so your pet can get the medical attention they require promptly.
+The good news is that if your cat does get a hold of your Christmas tree, Pawp’s Vet Pros are here to help.
+Pawp offers virtual telehealth appointments so you can get the answers you need for your pet ASAP.